 A drug test is one of the most common lab tests done in the country today.
+Many employers will, for example, pay the 10 panel drug test cost so they can be sure that their employees are not working for them while under the influence of illegal narcotics.
 There are two ways of conducting a drug screening.
 One, through a urinalysis and two, through a blood test.

 Urine Drug Test